wheelercj/chriswheeler.dev/content/posts/go-dev-tools.md

 In Go, it's common to build web servers without using a framework because Go has several excellent routers.

-The Go standard library's [net/http](https://pkg.go.dev/net/http) package has only the most basic features but is said to have the best performance.
+The Go standard library's [net/http](https://pkg.go.dev/net/http) package has only the most basic features but excellent performance.

 Among third-party routers, [chi](https://github.com/go-chi/chi) and [gorilla/mux](https://github.com/gorilla/mux) are probably the most widely used.
 They are very similar.
 It appears gorilla/mux was more popular than chi in the past, but chi started catching up when gorilla/mux temporarily went unmaintained for a while.
 In online discussions, I almost always see people prefer chi over gorilla/mux. chi was implemented with a trie and gorilla/mux was implemented with regex.